AdityaChaudhary2913/BloodGroup-Detection-Using-Fingerprint/README.md

  - If the model cannot be loaded, verify the model path in `bloodgroup/constants.py` and ensure the model file exists (or download from the Drive link above).
  - If image uploads fail, confirm `UPLOAD_FOLDER` exists and the Flask process has write permissions.

-**Contact**

- - Author: `AdityaChaudhary` — adityachaudhary1306@gmail.com

-**License**

- - This repository does not include an explicit license file.
-Add a `LICENSE` if you intend to publish or share the code with a specific license.